|

 mathematical business model based on the general graphical structure shown

-in Chapter B. As a special starting point is taken the fact that any sales curve
+in Chapter B. As a special starting point is taken the fact that any sales

-sales function is thus chosen as a linear function of time.
+of the sales function is thus chosen as a linear function of time.

 Based on the developed mathematical